meks77/CoronaOverflow/README.md

 [User Settings](https://github.com/meks77/CoronaOverflow/blob/master/doc/Screenshots/user.png)

-The User-Interface is presented in an Android/IOS App, developed with React Native **(Milan pls Link)**.
+The User-Interface is presented in an Android/IOS App, developed with React Native (https://reactnative.dev/).

 The Backend is based on Java, using quarkus (https://quarkus.io/) for a fast spin up.
 Currently we use an in-memory Database for demonstration purposes, but the switch to a real database (PostgreSQL, ...) would be possible within minutes thanks to automated database migration and initialisation provided by FlyWay (https://flywaydb.org/).